Tabberone is pronounced tab ber won

 Buc-ee's is The Texas Interstate Bully who thinks it owns all rights to cartoon characters and to being Lone Star Stupid.
+Well,

 What happens when corporate lawyers lie for their clients?
 They get to bill them for mo' money, mo' money and even mo' money.
 Someone has to pay for those lawyer yachts and sports cars.

 Buc-ee's and its unethical lawyers are using the expense of federal court lawsuits to drive perceived competition into giving into their legally unsupported and frivolous demands.
 Why do we say that in our opinion the Buc-ee's lawyers are "unethical"?
 We'll show you, in detail.
 And then you might agree with our opinion that Buc-ee's is engaged in illegal and unethical activities.
 Borderline criminal behavior.
 But that's just us.
 You read and decide for yourself.